 - Slash and stab him with your sword?

-- throw the sword at a giant snowball, hoping it comes loose and rolls directly at the creature which, by the way, can move still, or
+- throw the sword at a giant snowball, hoping it comes loose and rolls directly at the creature which, by the way, can still move and evade a rolling snowball, or

 - throw the sword at the lion itself?